-The Turquoise Coast SAIL BY PRIVATE GULET FROM EPHESUS TO ANTALYA, WITH HIKES TO HIDDEN RUINS Sun-drenched skies, a warm, translucent sea, a dream world of astounding Greek, Byzantine, and Roman treasures, bountiful, freshly made meals served on deck, and expert Trip Leaders who bring history alive-our idyllic voyage brings you all the pleasures of the Turquoise Coast.
-Traveling cove to cove by traditional gulet (motor-sailing yacht), we snorkel above the ruins of ancient Aperlae, hike to spectacular Lycian rock tombs, stroll the lanes of magnificent Ephesus, enjoy lunch with a family in Bezirgan village, and savor on-board cuisine that's beyond fabulous.
-Don't miss this trip-it will be one of the most delicious, fascinating, and relaxing vacations you can possibly have!
+The Turquoise Coast sail by private gulet from ephesus to antalya, with hikes to hidden ruins Sun-drenched skies, a warm, translucent sea, a dream world of astounding Greek, Byzantine, and Roman treasures, fantastic meals served on deck, a small group (maximum 11!), and expert Trip Leaders-these are the delights of our Turquoise Coast journey.
+Traveling cove to cove by traditional gulet (wooden motor-sailing yacht) is an absolute treat and the best way to get away from the crowds.
+As we explore, we'll hike to spectacular Lycian rock tombs and fascinating ruins accessible only on foot or by boat, stroll the lanes of magnificent Ephesus, enjoy lunch with a family in a village, and savor on-board cuisine that's beyond fabulous.
+Don't miss this trip-it is one of the most delicious, fascinating, and relaxing vacations you can possibly have!